CS4248-Group14/Better-Path/code/README.md

 `learn.py` is adapted from `code/science/learn.py`.
 Main changes:
 1. [DONE by Jiayu] Concat path heuristics in training.
-2. [DONE by Tian Fang] Added Enum class EncoderType and add various input parameters to the `train()` method to facilitate ablation study
+2. [DONE by Tian Fang] Added Enum class VertexEdgeEncoderType and add various input parameters to the `train()` method to facilitate ablation study